 Figure 9 shows all co-located EMMA and TCCON retrievals used for validation.
 Additionally, it includes all co-locations of the individual algorithms contributing to EMMA.
 The overall statistics per contributing algorithm are summarized in Table 4.
-Table 5 shows the validation summary specifically for EMMA v3.0 CH4 i.e., the XCH4_EMMA product.
-The results are valid for the time periods covered by the individual algorithms or the EMMA time period, respectively.
+Table 5 shows the validation summary specifically for EMMA v3.1 CH4 i.e., the XCH4_EMMA product.
+The results are valid for the time periods covered by the individual algorithms but starting in 04/2010 (i.e., after the WFMD contribution to EMMA ended), respectively.
+Note that this significantly limits the validation period for WFMD which ends at the beginning of 2012.
+Therefore, the validation results for WFMD are less robust and do not cover the years 2003-2005 when the SCIAMACHY instrument performed best in respect to XCH4.

-The individual algorithms have a single measurement precision in the range of 13.0ppb (UoL-PR) - 13.8ppb (RemoTeC-PR) except for WFMD which has a single measurement precision of 90.4ppb.
-EMMA has a single measurement precision of 43.9ppb which is larger than most of the individual algorithms due to the WFMD contribution till 2010 (Figure 9).
-EMMA's combined regional and seasonal biases (5.52ppb) are within the range of the individual GOSAT algorithms (4.43ppb for RemoTeC-PR to 5.68ppb for NIES) even though WFMD (10.1ppb) is part of EMMA.
+The individual algorithms have a single measurement precision in the range of 13.38ppb (UoL-FP) - 14.40ppb (PPDF-S) except for WFMD which has a single measurement precision of 100.54ppb.
+EMMA has a single measurement precision of 13.68ppb which is similar as for the GOSAT algorithms.
+EMMA's combined regional and seasonal biases (4.27ppb) are smaller than those of the individual algorithms ranging from (4.32ppb for UoL-FP to 14.59 for WFMD).

 Figure 10 (left) shows the anomaly of station biases of the used algorithms.
-One can see that most satellite retrievals have a high bias of typically 4ppb at the Sodankylä, Garmisch-Partenkirchen, and Park Falls TCCON sites and low bias of similar magnitude at the southern hemispheric sites Darwin and Wollongong.
-This feature is similar to the feature observed for XCO2 and considerably contributes to the algorithms station-to-station bias statistics.
+One can see that most satellite retrievals have a high bias of typically 4ppb at the Sodankylä and Park Falls TCCON sites and low bias of similar magnitude at the southern hemispheric sites Darwin and Wollongong.
+This feature is somewhat similar to the feature observed for XCO2 and considerably contributes to the algorithms station-to-station bias statistics.
 Currently, it is unclear whether this discrepancy comes from the satellite retrievals or the TCCON.

-The drift analysis in Figure 10 (right) shows more or less small but consistent negative trends (typically below -0.5ppb/a) at the sites Lamont and Wollongong and positive trends of the same magnitude at Bremen and Sodankylä.
-This is a bit surprising because three of the sites are located in similar latitude bands.
-This feature is similar to the feature observed for the drift of XCO2.
+The drift analysis in Figure 10 (right) shows more or less small but consistent negative trends (typically below -0.5ppb/a) at the sites Lamont and Park Falls and positive trends of the same magnitude at Bremen and Sodankylä.
+This is a bit surprising because some of the sites are located in similar latitude bands.
+This feature is similar to the feature observed for the drifts of XCO2.

 Figure 11 shows the smoothed average residual difference (satellite - TCCON) which is not explained by station bias, seasonal bias, and/or linear drift.
-The year-to-year stability computed from the variability of the average is in the range of 1.3ppb/a (UoL-PR) to 2.1ppb/a (NIES) for the GOSAT algorithms and 11.1ppb/a for WFMD.
-As the first years include only WFMD, EMMA's overall year-to-year stability of 5.9ppb/a is worse than the stability of the GOSAT algorithms.
+The year-to-year stability computed from the variability of the average is in the range of 1.7ppb/a (UoL-PR and NIES v02) to 2.4ppb/a (PPDF-S) for the GOSAT algorithms and 7.0ppb/a for WFMD.
+EMMA's year-to-year stability of 1.8ppb/a is at the lower end of the range of GOSAT algorithms.